 The Grand Vista is part of the Marriott Vacation Club, which means that all of the rooms are villas with full kitchens, laundry facilities, and living rooms.

 The lakefront property is gorgeous and has a beautiful pool and multiple dining options.

 Since it is a category 5 property, you can expect to pay around 35,000 points per night.

 The JW Marriott and the Ritz-Carlton share a beautiful piece of property in Orlando and both are excellent values, especially compared to what you would pay to stay at a similar property in other cities.

 Guests at the JW will have access to a stunning pool area with a lazy river, a world-class golf course, and excellent dining.

-This category 6 property will set you back about 50,000 points, but consider paying cash if the price is right.
+This category 6 property will set you back between 40,000-60,000 points, but consider paying cash if the price is right.